ggabbiani/OFL/docker/fedora/README.md

 # README

-This directory contains the Dockerfile for building an OpenSCAD test environment for OFL under Fedora.
+This directory contains the Dockerfile for building an OFL test environment on Fedora.

 ## Build